Rooftopping - The Evolution of New Urban Leisure Activity

-In the past years the tabloids equivocally branded rooftopping "a dumb activity inspired by Russian idiots".
-Commonsense disapproves this hobby because it is "life-threatening" and "illegal".
+In the past years, the tabloids equivocally branded rooftopping "a dumb activity inspired by Russian idiots".
+Commonsense disapproves to this hobby because it is "life-threatening" and "illegal".

 This urban activity is not only physically dangerous for the actors, it is also dangerous for the social order: The internalized moral/lawful conceptions are in jeopardy due to the dissidents’ inner fascinations, subdued feelings or an aroused different purpose of life.

-But the problem is: with Youtube, Instagram and Co the young generation has it's own media.
+But the problem is: with YouTube, Instagram and Co the young generation has its own media.
 And they are using it extensively.
-In 2018, various surveys indicated: the average German teenager (15-25 years old) spends around 200 minutes in the Internet daily.
+In 2018, various surveys indicated: the average German teenager (15-25 years old) spends around 200 minutes on the Internet daily.
 The influence of likes, views, commentaries etc. – the system of online social participation and evaluation – on the human psyche should not be underestimated.

 Rooftoppinghas the potential to delight society’s younger generations: The pictures that could be taken, the adventures could be made, the thrill could be felt, the stories could be told, are totally fascinating: these are desires and experiences definitely not part of today’s offers for a mainstream lifestyle.